ErwVal/Hotel-Management-Website/README.md

 ## Future work
 The following features will soon be added to the app:
-* JSON web tokens for authentication of users.
 * Redux to handle states in React.

 ## License